hirotoni/itdashboard-webapiclient/README.md

 # Features in the bucket list

 - Implement the interfaces of the above unchecked datasets.
-- Configurable client-side local cache to avoid frequent requests
+- Configurable client-side cache to avoid frequent requests

 # Installation